 WE ARE RECRUITING MULTIPLE POSTDOCTORAL FELLOWS!!!

 Singh Research Group

-Our research effort centers on creating functional “living” immune tissues as organoids or on-chip to recapitulate selective aspects of lymph nodes. the engineered tissues communicate dynamically with human and mouse immune cells and using engineered approaches we are able to manipulate cell’s behavior.
+Our research effort centers on creating functional “living” immune tissues as organoids or on-chip to recapitulate selective aspects of lymph nodes.
+The engineered tissues communicate dynamically with immune cells and using engineered approaches we are able to manipulate cell’s behavior.
 Using engineering principles, we study how various components of lymphoid tissues interact with immune cells, their tumors, and how immune cells undergo decision making at the cellular, molecular, and epigenetic (chromatin) levels to protect humans from infectious threats.
 We use these discoveries to develop new immune therapeutics.
 Our particular interest is in germinal center B cells that make antibodies and T cells that communicate with B cells.
 We are further interested in understanding how disruption of normal immune processes results in the transformation of “protector” immune cells to immune neoplasms.

 We have four major directions:

 - Immuno-engineering: Develop ex vivo immune tissues or lymphatic-on-chip by integrating immune cells, biomaterials, cell adhesion and cell-matrix interactions, tissue mechanics, transport and fluid flow.
 These engineered ex vivo immune organs have application in immunity, cancer, infections, and inflammation.